aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/hyperlinks/add-hyperlinks/_index.md

 ---
-title: Add Hyperlinks in Aspose.Note Documents
+title: How to Add Hyperlink in Aspose.Note Documents
-linktitle: Add Hyperlinks in Aspose.Note Documents
+linktitle: How to Add Hyperlink in Aspose.Note Documents
 second_title: Aspose.Note .NET API
-description: Learn how to add hyperlinks to Aspose.Note documents using Aspose.Note for .NET.
-Enhance document interactivity with this step-by-step tutorial.
+description: Learn how to add hyperlink in Aspose.Note documents using Aspose.Note for .NET, customize hyperlink appearance, and insert multiple hyperlinks for richer OneNote files.
 weight: 10
 url: /net/hyperlinks/add-hyperlinks/
+date: 2026-04-03
+keywords:
+- how to add hyperlink
+- insert multiple hyperlinks
+- add hyperlink to onenote
+- customize hyperlink appearance
+- generate one file hyperlink
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Hyperlinks in Aspose.Note Documents
+# How to Add Hyperlink in Aspose.Note Documents

 ## Introduction

-In this tutorial, you will learn how to add hyperlinks to text within Aspose.Note documents using the .NET framework.
-Aspose.Note provides powerful features to manipulate OneNote documents programmatically.
-Adding hyperlinks can enhance the interactivity and usability of your documents, making them more engaging for users.
+In this tutorial you’ll discover **how to add hyperlink** to text inside Aspose.Note documents with the .NET API.
+Adding a hyperlink turns static notes into interactive, clickable content—perfect for linking to web resources, internal sections, or external files.
+We'll walk through each step, show you how to **customize hyperlink appearance**, and explain how to **insert multiple hyperlinks** when you need richer OneNote pages.

+## Quick Answers
+- **What is the primary class for creating a OneNote file?** `Document` from Aspose.Note.
+- **Which property makes text behave as a hyperlink?** `IsHyperlink = true` on `TextStyle`.
+- **Can I link to external websites?** Yes, set `HyperlinkAddress` to a URL like `https://www.google.com`.
+- **Do I need a license for production use?** A valid Aspose.Note license is required for non‑evaluation builds.
+- **What .NET versions are supported?** .NET Framework 4.6+, .NET Core 3.1+, .NET 5/6+.

+## What is “how to add hyperlink” in Aspose.Note?
+Adding a hyperlink means attaching a URL to a piece of text so that when a user clicks it inside OneNote, the linked resource opens in a browser or another application.
+Aspose.Note exposes the `TextStyle.IsHyperlink` flag and the `HyperlinkAddress` property to make this possible programmatically.

+## Why add hyperlinks to OneNote documents?
+- **Improved navigation:** Jump directly to related web pages or sections.
+- **Enhanced documentation:** Provide references, tutorials, or source files without leaving the note.
+- **Professional look:** Customizable colors and styles let hyperlinks blend with your document design.

-## Prerequisites:
+## Prerequisites

-Before you begin, make sure you have the following prerequisites:

-1. Basic understanding of C# programming language.
+1. Basic knowledge of C# and Visual Studio.
-2. Visual Studio installed on your system.
-3. Aspose.Note for .NET library installed.
-You can download it from [here](https://releases.aspose.com/note/net/).
+2. Aspose.Note for .NET library installed – download it from [here](https://releases.aspose.com/note/net/).
-4. Familiarity with the structure and components of Aspose.Note documents.
+3. Understanding of Aspose.Note document structure (pages, outlines, rich text).

-## Import Namespaces:
+## Import Namespaces

-First, you need to import the necessary namespaces into your C# project.
-These namespaces provide access to the classes and methods required for working with Aspose.Note documents.
+First, import the namespaces that give you access to the core Aspose.Note classes and basic .NET types.

 ```csharp
 using System;
 using System.Drawing;
 ```

+## Step‑by‑Step Guide

-## Step 1: Create a New Document Object:
+### Step 1: Create a New Document Object

-Begin by creating a new instance of the Document class.
-This object will represent your Aspose.Note document, to which you will add the hyperlink.
+Instantiate a `Document` which will hold all of your pages and content.

 ```csharp
 Document doc = new Document();
 ```

-## Step 2: Define Text Styles:
+### Step 2: Define Text Styles (including hyperlink style)

-Define the text styles for the regular text and the hyperlink text.
-You can customize various attributes such as font color, font name, and font size according to your preferences.
+Create two `TextStyle` objects – one for regular text and one for the hyperlink.
+Here we also **customize the hyperlink appearance** by setting the font color.

 ```csharp
 TextStyle textStyleRed = new TextStyle